 - 10.1 Predetermination is where a Member is closed to the merits of any argument relating to a particular issue.
 Members must not appear as if they are closed to the merits of an argument before they make the final decision.
-In relation to pre-determination, section 25(2) of the Localism Act 2011 provides, - "...(2) A decision-maker is not to be taken to have had, or to have appeared to have had, a closed mind when making the decision just because- - (a) the decision-maker had previously done anything that directly or indirectly indicated what view the decision-maker took, or would or might take, in relation to a matter..." - 10.2 When considering if there is an appearance of predetermination or bias Members should consider the following test: - "Would a fair-minded and informed observer, having considered the facts, decide there is a real possibility that the Member had predetermined the issue or was biased?"
+In relation to pre-determination, section 25(2) of the Localism Act 2011 provides, - "...(2) A decision-maker is not to be taken to have had, or to have appeared to have had, a closed mind when making the decision just because- - (a) the decision-maker had previously done anything that directly or indirectly indicated what view the decision-maker took, or would or might take, in relation to a matter..." - 10.2 When considering if there is an appearance of predetermination or bias Members should consider the following test:

+"Would a fair-minded and informed observer, having considered the facts, decide there is a real possibility that the Member had predetermined the issue or was biased?"

-- No Member of the Planning Committee should knowingly comment on any form of Social Media for or against a Planning Application. - 10.3 If a Member of the Planning Committee considers that they have predetermined the outcome of an application then they shall not take part in the consideration of that matter and shall withdraw from the Committee. - However, the Member may still speak for or against the application.
+No Member of the Planning Committee should knowingly comment on any form of Social Media for or against a Planning Application.

+- 10.3 If a Member of the Planning Committee considers that they have predetermined the outcome of an application then they shall not take part in the consideration of that matter and shall withdraw from the Committee. - 10.4 However, the Member may still speak for or against the application.
 In order to do so the Member shall move from the body of the Committee into the public gallery.
 Alternatively, they may remain in their seat whilst making representations.
 In either case they shall then withdraw from the meeting once any public speaking opportunities have been completed. - 10.5 Where a Member who is pre-determined wishes to exercise their right to speak then the requirements of paragraphs 19.1 or 20.1 (as applicable) shall not apply to them.
-For the avoidance of doubt a Member who is not independent of the applicant within the terms identified in paragraph 20.1 shall not be allowed to speak in support of the application.
+For the avoidance of doubt a Member who is not independent of the applicant within the terms identified in paragraph 20.1 shall not be allowed to speak in support of the application. - 10.6 Further guidance of bias and predetermination can be found in Part E Section 18.